 Dante and His Time

-In Dan Brown’s book, Professor Langdon tells his Harvard class that “Dante’s Inferno is a landscape so rich in symbolism and iconography that I often dedicate an entire semester course to it.”
-While taking Dr. Langdon’s course on Dante is impossible, there is no better guide to the references in Brown’s novel than Karl Federn, the great Dante scholar.
+by Karl Federn In Dan Brown’s book, Professor Langdon tells his Harvard class that “Dante’s Inferno is a landscape so rich in symbolism and iconography that I often dedicate an entire semester course to it.”
+While taking Dr. Langdon’s course on Dante is impossible, there is no better guide to the references in Brown’s novel… Continue reading Dante and His Time

 Social Satire and the Modern Novel

-Arnold Bennett wrote thirty novels but has been somewhat neglected by modern critics.
+Purchase through Amazon Arnold Bennett wrote thirty novels but has been somewhat neglected by modern critics.
 He was ahead of his time in appreciating Joyce, Lawrence, Faulkner and Hemingway.
 His work is characterized by social irony without bitterness, and satire without nastiness.
-As this novel suggests, perhaps he has more in common with E.M.
-Forster than has been realized.
+As this novel suggests, perhaps he has more in common with E.M.… Continue reading Social Satire and the Modern Novel

 Paddle Your Own Canoe